o1iv3r/CIexamplePkg/README.md

 Sys.getenv("GITHUB_PAT")
 ```

 to see if it works.
-Next we create a github repo (use the name of your repo).
-Use github for this.
-Then commit and push all files (copy and paste from github or use RStudio GUI)
+Next we create a github repo via the github website.
+Then commit and push all files (copy and paste the code suggested at github to the terminal or use the RStudio GUI).

 ## Travis CI